LACCD Board of Trustees College Effectiveness Reports

 With input from the shared governance committees, resource requests in area plans are prioritized and submitted through the appropriate resource allocation approval path.
 Approved requests are incorporated into the college’s annual operational plan (proposed budget).

 How are shared governance committees involved in college planning?
-[Which SG committees are involved in college planning?]

 All units belong to one of the principal college divisions (Academic Affairs; Student Services; Administrative Services; President’s Office).
 Area or division plans are the collection/aggregation of individual unit plans.
 Area plans are administered by the college division head (usually Vice-President) and shared governance committees provide input to these plans through their involvement with the program review process.
 Shared governance committees validate information from program reviews and recommend priorities to division managers in the formulation of area plans.